Apply

 2. The candidate will give a presentation that is a brief overview of their research, findings and conclusions (approximately 15 minutes for a Masters candidate, and 30 minutes for a Doctoral candidate).
 No questions are allowed at this time.

-3. After the student’s presentation, the supervisor or co-supervisors will be asked if the candidate has omitted any major points of the work in the presentation.
+3. After the student’s presentation, The Chair will ask the supervisor/co-supervisors if the candidate has omitted any major points of the work in the presentation.

-4. The External Examiner will question the candidate.
+4. The Chair will invite the External Examiner to question the candidate.
 This is expected to be the longest single period of questioning, usually from 30 to 60 minutes.

-5. The other members of the examining committee will question the candidate.
+5. The Chair will then invite other members of the examining committee to question the candidate with the supervisor/co-supervisor being the last examiner.

-6. After the first round of questioning is completed, the chair will ask for further questions.
+6. After the first round of questioning is completed, the Chair will invite further questions.

 a) Whether the thesis: